Toxic combinations of privilege in cybersecurity

 What are toxic combinations in cyber security?

-The second was used specifically for toxic combinations of privilege, whereby someone would have multiple privileges that could make them potentially dangerous to the organisation.
+The second was used specifically for toxic combinations of privilege, whereby someone would have multiple privileges that could make them potentially dangerous to the organization.

 The term ‘toxic combinations’ alludes to pharmacology in the sense that if you put two drugs together, you can kill the patient.
 In the risk world, it refers to people that have been granted privileges that should not have been put together.